leaner-js/leaner/website/docs/guide/templates.md

 ## References

-The special `ref` property can be used to save a reference to the HTML element created by the template:
+The special `ref` property can be used to save a reference to the DOM element created by the template:

 ```js
 const [ element, setElement ] = state( null );